Azure/azure-sdk-for-java/README.md

 * Service Runtime
     * Retrieve information about the state of your Azure Compute instances
 * Storage
-	* The Azure Storage SDK is maintained in a separate repository.
-You can find the Azure Storage Java SDK at [https://github.com/Azure/azure-storage-java](https://github.com/Azure/azure-storage-java).
+	* The Azure Storage SDK for Java is maintained in a separate repository.
+You can find the Azure Storage SDK for Java at [https://github.com/Azure/azure-storage-java](https://github.com/Azure/azure-storage-java).

 #Getting Started